La Fayette-class frigate: Construction

 The superstructure is made of light alloy and glass-reinforced plastic, which allow a reduction in top weight.
 This provides adequate but sub-optimal resistance to fire.
 Vital zones are armoured in Kevlar, and important systems are redundant.
-The crew is protected against biological, chemical and nuclear environments.
+The crew is protected against biological, chemical, and nuclear environments.

 The ships were built with a modular inner structure from eleven prefabricated modules which were completed at the factory, delivered to the shipyard and assembled there.
 This technique results in a construction time of less than two years.

 The hull has a pronounced angle at the stem, with a short forecastle that integrates directly into the superstructure.
 The ship's sides have a negative inclination of ten degrees.
 The single anchor is located exactly on the stem, into which it is completely recessed.
 The deck where the seamanship equipment and capstans are installed is internal in order to hide it from radar.

 The superstructure is built in one piece and directly integrates into the hull, with only a change in inclination.
 A platform is located between the main gun and the bridge.
 The superstructure runs continuously down to the helicopter hangar, on top of which short-range anti-aircraft Crotale missiles were initially installed (being replaced on three ships in the early 2020s with the SADRAL/Mistral system).

 The ships feature two masts.
 The main mast has a pyramidal structure which integrates funnels and supports the antenna of the Syracuse military communications satellite system, while the second supports the main radar.

 Life extension upgrades

 Three of the French Navy frigates (La Fayette, Courbet and Aconit) were selected to receive mid-life upgrades extending their useful service lives into the early 2030s.
 The three frigates are receiving KingKlip Mk2 hull-mounted sonar to incorporate an anti-submarine capability, modernized point air defence systems (consisting of two renovated SADRAL launchers, removed from the retired Georges Leygues class, and operating Mistral Mk3 SAMs/SSMs) as well as other improvements including the ability to carry the latest version of the Exocet anti-ship missile and CANTO anti-torpedo countermeasures (initially fitted first to La Fayette when she received her upgrade in 2021–22).
 The upgrades increase the displacement of the ships by some 80 t and will permit the three ships to operate through the 2020s and be retired between 2031 and 2034.
 The first vessel, Courbet, began her conversion refit in October 2020.
 She returned to sea in June 2021.
 In October 2021, La Fayette began her planned refit and in November 2022 was declared operational again upon its completion.
 In February 2023 Aconit, the last of the frigates to be upgraded, began her life extension refit.
+She was relaunched in July and was expected to be fully operational again in 2024.